Overview

 Pro Bono

-- Representing National Women's Law Center and multiple other organizations as amici curiae in a case before the New York Appellate Division, First Department, leading to a signed opinion rejecting stereotyped and conclusory allegations as insufficient to plead malice to evade the qualified privilege protecting reports of crimes to law enforcement from defamation liability.
+- Represented National Women's Law Center and multiple other organizations as amici curiae in a case before the New York Appellate Division, First Department, leading to a signed opinion rejecting stereotyped and conclusory allegations as insufficient to plead malice to evade the qualified privilege protecting reports of crimes to law enforcement from defamation liability.
 Sagaille v.
 Carrega, 194 A.D.3d 92 (1st Dep’t 2021).

-- Representing eleven civil rights organizations as amici curiae in a case before the New York Appellate Division, First Department, in a case that led to a landmark decision broadly reading New York City’s Gender-Motivated Violence Act to protect survivors of sexual assault.
+- Represented eleven civil rights organizations as amici curiae in a case before the New York Appellate Division, First Department, in a case that led to a landmark decision broadly reading New York City’s Gender-Motivated Violence Act to protect survivors of sexual assault.
 Breest v.
 Haggis 180 A.D.3d 83 (1st Dep’t 2019).

-- Representing multiple defendants and amici in defamation defense and Anti-SLAPP matters, including obtaining order requiring plaintiff to post a bond pending anti-SLAPP motion and representing amici on successful motion for leave to appeal to the New York Court of Appeals regarding retroactivity of New York anti-SLAPP amendments.
+- Representing multiple defendants and amici in defamation defense and Anti-SLAPP matters, including obtaining order requiring plaintiff to post a bond pending anti-SLAPP motion and representing amici on successful motion for leave to appeal to the New York Court of Appeals regarding New York anti-SLAPP amendments.

 News & Publications